 Nurture envisions communities working in collaborative ways to enhance nutrition and wellness of children and families.
 Nurture combines volunteer time and talents along with curricula and financial resources to support nutrition and wellness services.
 We partner with other organizations and individuals in a fun, hands-on way with the goal of leveraging efforts and resources to enhance the quality of life in our community.
 Nurture believes that eduction is an important key in solving health issues in our community.
-We love this proverb: Give a person a fish and feed them for a day; teach a person to fish and feed them for a lifetime.
+We love the ancient Chinese proverb: Give a person a fish and feed them for a day; teach a person to fish and feed them for a lifetime.
 We have our own spin on this proverb:

 Give a person a meal and feed them for a day; Teach a person to cook and feed them for a lifetime!

 Since our founding in 2008, Nurture has been part of the incredible momentum around nutrition and wellness education in schools.
 We are thrilled with the fantastic curriculum and materials that have been developed by myriad organizations getting involved (notably Let’s Move!, The Alliance for a Healthier Generation and celebrity initiatives such as Jamie Oliver’s Food Revolution and Alice Water’s Edible Schoolyard).

 We at Nurture know that while kids are key influencers in choosing foods, the caregiver is the gatekeeper to foods and habits in the home.
 We have a unique approach to overcoming the obstacles to eating well that we hear in our work with social service agencies and food pantries.
 Our Recipe Frameworks (developed by Nurture and now used by Cooking Matters to teach hundreds of thousands each year) allow for maximum customization of recipes as well as a time and money saving approach.
 We also focus on highly economical food groups (whole grains, beans, split peas, lentils and fruits and veggies) to provide maximum nutrition and taste for the food dollars spent.
 The following diagram shows how the Nurture program can “break the vicious cycle”.